sveetch/flechette-insolente/README.rst

 Flèchette insolente
 ===================

-Named after french version of `Dart Sass`_, this is a laboratory for research and development on wrapping Dart sass.
+Named after french version of `Dart Sass`_, this is the Python wrapper for Dart sass.
+Once installed you don't need to have Dart installed on your system to compile Sass sources.

 Dependencies